 Are you looking for a new home, but not sure which property type suits you best?
-Choosing the right property type is important and there are many factors that go into making the decision.
+Choosing the right type of home for you is important, and there are many factors that go into making the decision.
 Where are you in your life?
 If you’re single, you may want to find a place that has the opportunity to grow into if you should get married and/or have children.
-If you’re married and empty nesters, maybe you’re looking to downsize.
-Or maybe this is a second home for you.
-If this is a vacation home in the mountains, you probably don’t want a single family home and all the responsibilities that come with it.
+If you have young children you’ll be concerned about the quality of local schools.
+If you’re married empty nesters, maybe you’re looking to downsize, or to a home that offers a different lifestyle, such as a main floor master or located near your favorite golf course.
+Or maybe you’re ready for a second home in the mountains.
 Here are some things to consider before you make the big investment.

 Single Family Homes (SFH)

-Ultimately, choosing the right property type comes down to your lifestyle.
-Maybe you travel a lot for work, maintaining a single family home may not be for you.
-Perhaps you might like a condo or townhouse more where much of the maintenance is kept up by the association.
-If you have a family and need multiple bedrooms and a yard for playing, a single family home will probably be your best option.
+Ultimately, choosing the right property type comes down to your desired lifestyle.
+If you have a family and need multiple bedrooms and a yard for playing, a single-family home will probably be your best option.
+If you travel a lot for work or vacation, or simply want to minimize the hassles and costs of maintenance, a single-family home may not be for you.
+You might like a condo or townhouse more where much of the maintenance is done by the association.
 Whatever you choose, be sure you have everything ready to go when you want to make a purchase because houses are selling fast.
-Even if you haven’t yet worked out which property type you want, I can help you prepare so that you’re ready when you find your new home.
+Even if you haven’t yet worked out which property type you want, we can help you prepare so that you’re ready when you find your new home.